 Is There an Entrance Fee for the Okitu Bush Scenic Reserve?

-No, there isn't an entrance fee for the reserve.
-You can enjoy well-maintained trails and wildlife sightings without any cost, making it a perfect spot for exploring nature and appreciating local biodiversity.
+No, there is no entrance fee for the reserve.
+You can explore the well-maintained trails and enjoy wildlife sightings at no cost, making it an accessible nature spot near Gisborne.

 Can I Bring My Dog on the Trail?